navsabres/377-Final/README.md

 ### Known Issues

-- The weather data is currently mocked and not fetched from a real weather API
+- The application has a fallback to mock data if the GoWeather API fails
 - User authentication is not implemented, using a random ID for demo purposes

 ### Future Development Roadmap

 1. **Short-term (1-3 months)**
-   - Integrate with a real weather API (OpenWeatherMap or similar)
    - Add user authentication
-   - Implement weather forecasts for upcoming days
+   - Implement more detailed weather forecasts for upcoming days
+   - Add error handling and retry mechanisms for API calls

 2. **Medium-term (3-6 months)**
    - Add location-based weather detection